Alaska Nurse Aide Registry

 After completing the 140 hours of training, the next task is to take the CNA Competency exam.

-Once all of the aforementioned requirements have been completed, you can now apply for CNA certification in Alaska.
+Once these requirements have been completed and you pass your CNA exam, you can now apply for CNA certification in Alaska.

-How to Verify Your CNA License in Alaska
+How Do You Verify Your CNA License in Alaska?

 You or any prospective employer can verify a CNA license status by visiting the Department of Commerce, Community, and Economic Development, the Division of Corporation, Business & Professional Licensing website.
 A license number is needed in order to search and access the records.
 Take note that a $20 verification fee will be applied.

-How to Renew Your CNA Certification in Alaska
+How Do You Renew Your CNA Certification in Alaska?

 There are two (2) types of renewals for nurse aide certifications: